OsirisTerje/JaguarSoundMeasurements/readme.md

 ### Results from first set of measurements, where we measure from 500 Hz to 3 kHz

-We used a stereo microphone recorder, both mics pointing upwards, but slightly front and rear respectively.

 Note:  Have only the data in for up to 1.5 kHz